sankett1999/SQL-Database-Management-Analysis-/README.md

 # SQL-Database-Management-Analysis-
-A repository of SQL scripts for database management and analysis, showcasing data structuring, manipulation, and insightful querying techniques."
+This repository showcases SQL scripts focused on database management and analytical queries, designed to demonstrate the application of SQL in real-world data scenarios.
+It includes scripts for database creation, data manipulation, complex queries, and data analysis, providing insights into efficient database structuring and strategic data analysis."